ktaylor63/southeast/site/content/news/reward-offered-for-information-on-killing-of-a-bald-eagle-in-lucedale-mississippi-2-500-to-help-identify-the-shooter.md

 ---
-title: Reward Offered for Information on Killing of a Bald Eagle in Lucedale, Mississippi - $2,500 to Help Identify the Shooter
+title: 'Reward Offered for Information on Killing of a Bald Eagle in Lucedale, Mississippi - $2,500 to Help Identify the Shooter'
-date: 2012-03-07
+date: '2012-03-07'
+hero:
+    name: bald-eagle-shot-lucedale.jpg
+    alt: 'Three men hold a bald eagles wings wide for measurement.'
+    caption: '(L) Timmy Murray, who found this dead bald eagle, helps measure it with Mississippi Wildlife Fisheries and parks Conservation Officers Ron McMillan and (R) Christopher Rounsville.
+Photo taken by Jan Hilbunn, George County Times (601) 947-2967.
+George County Times has given the Service verbal permission to use the photograph for a press release.'
+    position: 'bottom center'
 tags:
- - Bald eagle
+    - 'Bald eagle'
- - Law Enfocement
+    - 'Law Enfocement'
     - Mississippi
+updated: 'October 20th, 2016'
 ---

 A bald eagle was shot on February 10, 2012, in Lucedale, Mississippi.
 The shooting took place near the George County Co-Op.
 Investigators are seeking information related to the shooting.
 A joint investigation is being conducted by Mississippi Department of Wildlife, Fisheries and Parks and the U.S. Fish and Wildlife Service.